 If responding to a tank on fire: YOUR FIRST DECISION must be whether to apply water or evacuate the area.
-If an attack is made, apply water to the point of flame contact first and continuously then to other tank surfaces to cool the tank.
+If an attack is made, apply water to the point of flame contact first and continuously then to other tank surfaces to assist in cooling the tank.
 Manage vapor leaks as needed.
 If possible use un-maned or remote nozzles.
 After the fire has been extinguished continue to apply water to the tank surface until the tank is cool.
-If possible you should NOT extinguish a flammable gas fire with-out shutting off the flow of gas first unless the flame is impinging on the vapor space.
-If this happens continually disperse product vapors until the hazard is removed.
+If possible you should NOT extinguish a flammable gas fire with-out shutting off the flow of gas first "unless" the flame is impinging on the vapor space.
+If the fire contacting the vapor space is extinguished, continually disperse product vapors until the hazard is removed.

 If responding to a potential odor/leak: Arrive with your meter ready.
-Calibrated and warmed up, Wear all of you PPE, test LOW medium and high isn accordance with your departments SOP's and SOG's.
+Calibrated and warmed up, wear all of your PPE, test LOW medium and high in accordance with your departments SOP's and SOG's.